KfirTayar/Cost-Manager-Client-Side/README.md

 2. /report/ - for getting a filtered report by the parameters ***year and month***.

-3. /about/ - for getting a report about team members in JSON.
+3. /about/ - for getting a report about team members.

 ### Material UI module installtion
 ```